 – Index Mundi

-Every month one of our cocoa specialists will visit your farm to guide and assist you with your farming decisions.
+Every month one of the cocoa specialists of CFARM will visit your farm to guide and assist you with your farming decisions.
 This is completely free of charge.
 You will have first-hand access to our cutting-edge production knowledge.
 It is in both our interest that you not only will reach a high yield per hectare but also a high, consistent and organic quality of the cocoa.